-Scling’s mission is to enable established companies to benefit from the value in data at a level and efficiency that has so far been restricted to highly technical companies.
+Scling’s mission is to enable established companies to benefit from the value in data at a level and efficiency that has so far been restricted to a tiny set of highly technical companies.
 The ability to handle data efficiently gives superpowers.
 These powers have so far been limited to a small circle of data mature companies.
-The larger mass of corporations have barely started scratching at the value of data, and there are not enough experienced data engineers and data scientists to satisfy the need for all of them.
+The larger masses of corporations have barely started scratching at the value of data, and there are not enough experienced data engineers and data scientists to satisfy the need for all of them.

 Humanitarian values and social responsibility affect all company decisions, large and small.
-In practice, it is reflected in the customers that we choose to work with - or rather, not work with.
-We will not work with companies active within the military sector, surveillance, betting, fossil fuels, aviation, or that are headquartered in non-democratic countries.
-For customers within other sectors, we are happy to provide any data services that are lawful, with the exception of face recognition, which we believe must be regulated before being put to commercial use.
+In practice, it is reflected in the customers that we choose to work with or not work with.
+We will not work with companies that are primarily active within the military sector, surveillance, betting, fossil fuels, aviation, unsecured consumer loans, or cryptocurrencies.
+We do not collaborate with organisations that are headquartered in non-democratic countries or countries that systematically oppress minorities.
+For customers in other sectors and countries, we are happy to provide any data services that are lawful, except for biometric recognition, which we believe should be regulated before being put to commercial use.

 Our values are reflected in our daily work.
 Every choice of supplier is an opportunity to impact the world, and we favour suppliers that are socially and environmentally responsible.
 We treat colleagues, suppliers, and customers with integrity, kindness, and respect, and we expect customers and suppliers to reciprocate.